top of page

 Midtown/West End: Museums, Parks, and University Area

-The Midtown and West End areas encompass Vanderbilt University, Centennial Park, and several major museums, offering cultural attractions and green spaces within the urban environment, particularly appealing for Top 9 Things To Do In Nashville With Family 2025 Guide activities.
+The Midtown and West End areas encompass Vanderbilt University, Centennial Park, and several major museums, offering cultural attractions and green spaces within the urban environment.

 Centennial Park features a full-scale replica of Athens' Parthenon, housing an art museum and 42-foot statue of Athena.
 The park hosts Musicians Corner on Saturdays during moderate seasons, showcasing Nashville's independent singer-songwriters in an intimate outdoor setting.